Unit 6 - Notes

 - Can only access static data members and other static member functions.

-- Called using the class name, not a specific object.
+- Called using the class name, not an object.

 public: